Institute for Translational Medicine

 The National Institutes of Health’s National Center for Advancing Translational Sciences is supporting networks of research institutes with Clinical and Translational Science Awards (CTSA).
 The CTSA supports networks that collaborate on the translational research process to expedite results from bench to bedside.

-In 2018 Loyola University Chicago joined the Institute for Translational Medicine (ITM), the Chicago CTSA hub made up of six local institutions.
+In 2018, Loyola University Chicago joined the Institute for Translational Medicine (ITM), the Chicago CTSA hub made up of six local institutions.
 The ITM has connected more than 1,800 researchers and Chicago-area organizations, funded and trained scientists, and sought to make clinical trials more accessible to local patients.
+Loyola's participation in the ITM is currently led by Elaine Morrato, DrPH, MPH, CPH, founding dean of the Parkinson School for Health Sciences and Public Health.

 Other participating medical research centers in Chicago include Rush University Medical Center, NorthShore University Health System, Advocate Health Care, and the Illinois Institute of Technology.

-Visit the ITM Research Page and learn about funding opportunities for Loyola University Chicago researchers.
+Visit the ITM Research Page and learn about funding opportunities for Loyola researchers.

 About the Institute for Translational Medicine (ITM)

-The Institute for Translational Medicine (ITM) helps you live your best life by making research breakthroughs happen and getting those discoveries into the real world to improve your health as soon as possible.
+The ITM helps you live your best life by making research breakthroughs happen and getting those discoveries into the real world to improve your health as soon as possible.
+It is a partnership fueled by about $35 million in grants from the National Center for Advancing Translational Sciences at the National Institutes of Health through its CTSA Program.

 We're part of a network of more than 55 CTSA Program-supported hubs across the country working to slash the time it takes to develop and share new treatments and health approaches.
 We work with you and for you to make participating in health research easy, so that together we improve health care for all.